azadbolour/boardgame/BACKLOG.md

 ## Technical Debt

+- The system is easier to set up without the need for a separate database server.
+Since the program will work with Sqlite as well as postgres, we should change the initial getting started instructions to use Sqlite.
+Need to have sqlite3 client installed.

 - For all Haskell data structures decide what fields are public and only export those.

 - Code duplication for caching in GameCache.
 Should just use Cache for Game.
 See TODO